Can Kayaking Cause Sciatica?

 The main muscle groups used in kayaking are your abdominals, lats, biceps, and forearms.
 Essentially, kayaking works all the muscles in your shoulders and back.
 After several months of kayaking, you will begin to see muscle development in your lats.

-Read also Can You Fish From A Kayak?
+Read also Can Kayaking Make You Seasick?

 What activities can I do with sciatica pain?